And Then Nothing Turned Itself Inside-Out: Music and lyrics

-And Then Nothing Turned Itself Inside-Out marks a creative shift in Yo La Tengo's songwriting with a greatly slower approach.
-The band continued to expand on their simplistic songwriting.
+And Then Nothing Turned Itself Inside-Out has been described by Philip Sherburne of Pitchfork as "the quietest, coziest album of [Yo La Tengo's] career, one suffused in lullaby-like close harmonies and cotton-candy 1960s flashbacks."
+The album marks a creative shift in Yo La Tengo's songwriting with a greatly slower approach.
+The band continued to expand on their simple songwriting.
 Many songs on the album are soft ballads with very airy percussion and background noises.

-However, the guitars and bass provide a strong undertone of reverberation.
+The guitars and bass provide a strong undertone of reverberation.
 The album also features an array of backing instruments such as vibraphone and drum machines, which all lend an expansion of musical textures and differentiation of timbre.

 Yo La Tengo deliver more subdued art pop songs on this album than on any other.
 However, their noise rock influence is also most present in songs like "Saturday", "Cherry Chapstick", "Tired Hippo", and the 17-minute epic "Night Falls on Hoboken".
 The title "Let's Save Tony Orlando's House" comes from an episode of The Simpsons, titled "Marge on the Lam".
 It is the name of a telethon that actor Troy McClure previously hosted.
 During this period, many of their tracks were given temp-titles based on McClure's filmography.